 - Facilitate strategic planning sessions and operational planning sessions for the Commission according to guidelines in policy 1.1.4 Police Commission and Police Service Planning.

-- Review and monitor the Annual Policing Plan to ensure the levels of service and program performance targets are being met.
+- Review and monitor the Service’s Annual Business Plan to ensure the levels of service and program performance targets are being met.

 - Review and monitor strategic key performance indicators and measures to ensure goals and objectives are being met.